Flagsmith/flagsmith/readme.md

 The application should run on any Heroku-ish platform (e.g. Dokku, Flynn) by simply adding the required git repo and pushing the code.
 The code for running the app is contained in the Procfile.

-To get it running, you'll need to update the ALLOWED_HOSTS constant in the relevant settings file.
+To get it running, you'll need to add the necessary config variables as outlined below.
-If you're running the application using a Heroku-ish platform, you'll need to edit this in `app.settings.master`.
-If you're deploying it using Docker, you'll need to update this value in `app.settings.master-docker`.

 ### Using Docker
 The application can be configured to run using docker with simply by running the following command: